 A. Dissertation Proposal Defense Meeting

 The purpose of this meeting is to defend the written proposal for your dissertation research.
 The proposal is typically 25-30 pages in length and consists of the following sections: background and significance of the problem including an overview of the relevant literature, a statement of the research question(s), and an overview of the methodology to be used, including means for data collection and analysis.
+If you wish to adopt the three-article dissertation format, you should articulate in writing the rationale for the decision to adopt this format to the whole committee before the dissertation proposal defense meeting, and the committee will approve or decline this decision at the proposal defense meeting.
+Committee approval is required to change the dissertation format once an agreed decision is made.

 Important: The proposal defense meeting must take place within one semester of passing the comprehensive exam.
 It may take place in the same semester as the comprehensive exam but there must be at least a two-week time period between the two events.